Understanding Credit Bureaus: What Every Student Should Know

 Apply Now

-When it comes to getting a loan, credit card, or even renting an apartment, there’s a behind-the-scenes player that can make or break your chances with a credit bureau.
-Your financial decisions, big or small, paint a picture that lenders look at when you ask to borrow money.
+When it comes to getting a loan, credit card, or even renting an apartment, there is a behind-the-scenes player that can make or break your chances — the credit bureau.
+Your financial decisions, big or small, paint a picture that lenders examine before agreeing to lend you money.

 What is a Credit Bureau?